ekush/ekush.github.io/_posts/2020-05-11-learning-and-unlearning.markdown

 I am terrible. usually i can type somewhere between 40-50 wpm with the typing tool I am typing at 7.8 words per average.
 I am facing a lot of problems and my confidence level (how confident I to type a letter) is just 0.
 This already seems like a hopeless attempt.
 Nevertheless I think I will just have to keep trying this for a while till I get better.

+Day unknown:

+Several days have been passed after i started doing this.
+Meanwhile I have been practicing on and off in between my work.
+Mostly 20-30 minutes of typing the stuff that are coming on the screen - random words and some phrases that doesnt make any sense.
+My average speed has risen up.
+But i am nowhere near my previous speed.
+One thing that has improved though is the fact that I can type along the tutorials I am following without looking at the keyboard much.
+I would say that made the whole experience of typing while following a video much faster.

 <p>
 Cover image courtesy : <a href="https://unsplash.com/@coolmilo">camilo jimenez on Unsplash</a>